Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 **Personal** and/or **Peripheral.**

 **Personal Motes** are intrinsic to the character.
 Expenditure of these motes are subtle and do not agitate their anima banner.
-However, they regain more slowly at a rate of **2 Motes per Hour** of non-strenuous activity.
+They regain only after a full night’s rest

 **Peripheral Motes** are the character’s ability to manipulate the world immediately surrounding them, channelling it to their will.
 Using these